 Program budgets form an important part of any large organization these days.
 They provide the basis to allocate the company’s resources to a project in the right manner.
-It not only lays down accountability, but also brings efficiency and effectiveness to the organization.
+It not only lays down accountability but also brings efficiency and effectiveness to the organization.
 It helps to divide the activities under different subprograms for a particular project.
-Many may point to the disadvantages of the program budget, but the pros outweigh the cons, and such budgets help in achieving the goals and objectives of a business in the desired manner.
+Many may point to the disadvantages of the program budget, but the pros outweigh the cons, and such budgets help achieve the goals and objectives of a business in the desired manner.

 Quiz on Program Budget